2018 South America tornado outbreak

 A destructive regional tornado outbreak spawned 11 tornadoes across the Brazilian state of Rio Grande do Sul and the Argentine province of Misiones from the night of 11 June to the early morning of 12 June 2018.
-It is one of the best documented and most impactful tornado outbreaks in the history of South America, spawning the strongest tornado on the continent in nearly a decade and having had a partial damage survey conducted in its wake.
+This outbreak was one of the most well-documented and most impactful tornado outbreaks in the history of South America, spawning the strongest tornado on the continent in nearly a decade and having had a partial damage survey conducted in its wake.

 The most impactful tornado of the outbreak was a long-tracked, deadly tornado that tracked through northern Rio Grande do Sul, particularly devastating the municipality of Coxilha.
-The intensity of this tornado is debated: it was rated F3 or F4 by different organizations.
+The intensity of this tornado is debated—different organizations rated it either F3 or F4.

 Meteorological synopsis

 Atmospheric setup

 Synoptic chart showing the formation of the trough over the area, which played a major role in initiating supercell development during the outbreak.

 This outbreak took place after a three-day period of unseasonably warm, moist air being advected into the area by an intense low-level jet stream; dew points in southern Brazil reached 18 °C (64 °F), signaling a persistently unstable atmosphere.
-A shortwave trough over the region helped maintain this due to an strong horizontal pressure gradient between a low-pressure area over northwestern Argentina and a high-pressure area over the Atlantic Ocean.
+A shortwave trough over the region helped maintain this due to a strong horizontal pressure gradient between a low-pressure area over northwestern Argentina and a high-pressure area over the Atlantic Ocean.
 An upper-level trough also contributed to steep mid-level lapse rates.

 The aforementioned strong jet also created strong low-level wind shear, which supported the development of supercell thunderstorms.
 Low lifting condensation levels combined with weak convective inhibition made it easier for supercell thunderstorms to develop, and heightened their potential to produce tornadoes.
-The environment was conducive to tornadoes by the afternoon, and storms started rapidly developing in the warm sector by the mid- to late-afternoon on 11 June; most developed over northeastern Argentina or southern Paraguay before moving into the outbreak area over southern Brazil.
+The environment was conducive to tornadoes by the afternoon, and storms started rapidly developing in the warm sector by the mid- to late-afternoon on 11 June; most developed over northeastern Argentina or southern Paraguay before moving into the primary outbreak area over southern Brazil.